9 Office Wellness Hacks to Introduce to Your Workplace

 As a small startup company, we always put the health and wellbeing of our staff first, and even hold an annual wellness week.
-And we’ve learned a few things along the way which are really important for keeping our staff motivated with the intention of creating a positive and exciting office culture that all our staff want to be a part of, from perfecting the coffee grind so our employees can drink great coffee for free to shooting nerf guns across the office to promote a playful and fun environment.
+And we’ve learned a few things along the way which have proved important for keeping our staff motivated with the intention of creating a positive and exciting office culture that all our staff want to be a part of; from perfecting the coffee grind so our employees can drink great coffee for free to playing table tennis to promote a playful and fun environment.

 1. Encourage fresh air and natural light